Youngblackwoman/youngblackwoman.github.io/_posts/2015-12-24-a-new-nigeria.md

 For a new Nigeria, we should look away from graduating and writing a *resume* but more of executive summaries (look for *angel investors* instead of jobs).
 With a sincere government, we should be among the top 10 economies in the world by 2030, where the government’s major income would be from taxpayers money and not crude oil.

-GOD BLESS NIGERIA!!!!!!!
+GOD BLESS NIGERIA!!!
 AND NIGERIA ALONE :)

 HAPPY HOLIDAYS.